Pascal Lecocq: Underwater art

-Pascal Lecocq is a member of the Ocean Artists Society (since 2003), a contributor to many environmental organizations, an active advocate for the sharks, and for the education of arts, making workshops with children.
+Pascal Lecocq has been a member of the Ocean Artists Society (2003-2013), a contributor to many environmental organizations, an active advocate for the sharks, and for the education of arts, making workshops with children.

+Pascal Lecocq collaborates with Champagne Edmond Bourdelat, France, creating exclusive collector bottle caps since 2015 (6 each year).
+Two bottles were wrapped with one commission painting (2013), while another featured his iconic piece, ″The Matador″, (2019).

 Since 2016, Australian based World Underwater magazine Ocean Geographic holds the "Ocean Geographic Pictures Of The Year Awards", named in honour of, and judged by some of the most celebrated image-makers of the ocean, including the "Creative Vision – the Dr Pascal Lecocq Award for Outstanding Achievement".
 Pascal is also a worldwide awards recipient.

 He is the author of more than 100 magazine articles or lectures about painting, the technique of the old masters, anatomy in art, set design...
 He contributed to the exhibition Homage to Böcklin’s Isle of the Dead (2001-2), at the Musée Bossuet of Meaux, France, as a featured painter and as the webmaster of the site dedicated to the Isle of the Dead.